-\textbf{Funding.} D.F. acknowledges financial support from the Royal Academy of Engineering Chair in Emerging Technology, UK Engineering and Physical Sciences Research Council (grants EP/T00097X/1 and EP/R030081/1) and from the European Union's Horizon 2020 research and innovation programme under grant agreement No 801060.
-H.D. acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 840958.\\ \\ \textbf{Contributions.} H.D conceived the original idea, designed and performed experiments, analysed the data and prepared the manuscript.
+H.D conceived the original idea, designed and performed experiments, analysed the data and prepared the manuscript.
+P.C. performed the slanted-edge experiment.
 P.C. and H.D. performed the simulations.
 M.R. and J.F. contributed to developing the quantum illumination protocol with the EMCCD camera.
 J.Z and E.C. contributed to developing the quantum illumination protocol with the SPAD camera.
-A.L. and B.N. contributed to developing the entanglement-enabled quantum holography protocol.
-All authors contributed to the manuscript.
-D.F. supervised the project. \\ \\ \textbf{Competing interests.} The authors declare no competing interests.\\ \\ \textbf{Data availability.} All data that support the plots within this paper and other findings of this study are available from the corresponding author upon reasonable request.\\ \\
+A.L. and B.N. contributed to developing the entanglement-enabled quantum holography protocol. {A.R.H. participated to the data analysis.} All authors contributed to the manuscript.
+D.F. supervised the project. \\